kyle-tennison/notes/media/excalidraw/Cockcroft-Walton multipliers.md

 ![](../Pasted%20image%2020241117221611.webp)

 You can continue to add doublers and rectifiers until the voltage increases massively.
 In this example the $5VAC$ is converted into $65VDC$.

+## Power Draw

+> I need to figure how much current I could realistically draw from something like this.